 • Multi-speaker separation in noisy factory environments (95+ % accuracy at 85 dB noise floors)

-Research from Gartner shows that 68 % of industrial enterprises cite “operator resistance to new systems” as their biggest digital transformation barrier – almost entirely due to poor intuitive HMI design.
+Research from Gartner shows that 68% of industrial enterprises cite "operator resistance to new systems" as their biggest digital transformation barrier — almost entirely due to poor HMI Design decisions made early in the product lifecycle.

 Users now demand: